alaybey/houseofapps/README.rst

-This project was built for HouseOfApps by Ibrahim Alaybeyi
+This task was built for HouseOfApps by Ibrahim Alaybeyi

 Run with docker/docker-compose